skyth3r/Skyth3r.github.io/content/archive/akashandmoney/binge-buying/index.md

 images:
     - cover.png
 altText: "banner with two shopping bags centred on a red background"
+description: "Spending money on things that matter to you without wasting money in the process"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"